knowron/docs/docs/Features/answers.en.md

  <p align="center"><img src="https://i.imgur.com/A5UQTgy.png" width="100%"></p>

 As it can be seen in this example the answer to the query `What is included in the basic support plan?` leads to a piece of text from an image.
-Since the system caannot indentity text in images, there is no generated answer provided for this query.
+Since the system cannot identify text in images, there is no generated answer provided for this query.